chromium/chromium/content/test/data/attribution_reporting/interop/README.md

             // enabled.
 Defaults to false.
             "debug_permission": true,

-            // Exactly one of the below fields must be present.
+            // Exactly one of the registration fields must be present.
 See
             // https://github.com/WICG/attribution-reporting-api for the
             // complete schema.
             "response": {
               "Attribution-Reporting-Register-Source": { ... },

-              "Attribution-Reporting-Register-Trigger": { ... }
+              "Attribution-Reporting-Register-Trigger": { ... },

+              "Attribution-Reporting-Info": "..."
             }
           }
         ]